maniospas/smoll/docs/std.md

 free(mut any ptr) -> ()
 ```
 ### alloc - list allocation
-*Defined in: std/core/allocators.s line 85*
+*Defined in: std/core/allocators.s line 110*

 Creates room for one element.

 ```rust
 alloc(edit list) -> (edit allocated)
 ```
+Level of abstraction:

-Levels of abstraction: 1 to 5 (0 are builtins or raw C code, 1 calls those, etc.)
+0 to 5 (0 are builtins or raw C code, 1 calls those, etc.)

 Potential errors: